-Of note, the report recommended there is a case to be made for local government to have a much more central say in national instruments, in what the priorities should be and when they are warranted.
+Of note, the report recommended there is a case to be made for local government to work in closer partnership with central government in the development of national instruments, in what the priorities should be and when they are warranted.
 There is currently a (variable) opportunity.
-Because, by definition, NESs standardise requirements, remove variation and "extremes" there is invariably a case for benefits to be made that cannot be made with the same authority in respect of NPSs for local government to participate along with other stakeholders but no "special" status accorded notwithstanding its dominant role in NPS/RMA implementation.
+Because, by definition, NESs standardise requirements, remove variation and "extremes" there is invariably a case for benefits to be made that cannot be made with the same authority in respect of NPSs for local government to participate along with other stakeholders but no recognition of its dominant role in NPS/RMA implementation.